danbates2/emonDC/README.md

 - Any of the above, 7.62mm Pitch Terminal Block recommended for simplicity.

 ###### Power Supply Options
 - 5.08mm or 5.00mm Pitch terminal block for 5V direct input.
+I could not enable a USB connection for the safety reasons in floating-ground systems.
 - Buck regulator module mounting, made compatible with [LM2596 modules on ebay](https://github.com/danbates2/emonDC/blob/master/images/LM2596_dc-dc_buck_module.jpg), or my own modules sold for a bit more.
 The buck module is jumper connected to one of the current sense channels.
+Note the external shunt option and buck module combination has not been tested, but should work fine theoretically.

 ###### Module Options
 **I2C modules:**